Decay and vanishing of some D-solutions of the Navier-Stokes equations: Introduction

-Now let us present the main results in detail.
-In most of this paper, typically the domain $D$ is either $\bR^2 \times S^1$ or $\bR^2 \times [0,1]$.
-In the first case the flow is periodic in the $z$ direction with period $2 \pi$, a number chosen for convenience.
+In the next theorem the flow is periodic in the $z$ direction with period $2 \pi$, a number chosen for convenience.
 Any other positive period also works.
 We will always take the forcing term $f=0$ throughout the paper.